 IV.
 Time to initiation of docetaxel chemotherapy.

 V. Quality of Life Effects (Functional Assessment of Chronic Illness Therapy-Fatigue [FACIT-F], Research and Development Short Form Healthy Survey-36 ([RANDSF-36], Brief Pain Inventory, International Index of Erectile Function [IIEF], Positive and Negative Affect Schedule [PANAS]) and metabolic studies.

-VI.
+IX.
 Safety and tolerability.

 Patients receive testosterone cypionate or testosterone enanthate intramuscularly (IM) on day 1 and continue to receive androgen ablative therapy with luteinizing hormone-releasing hormone (LHRH) agonist (goserelin acetate, leuprolide acetate, or triptorelin pamoate).
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.
 At the time of progression on BAT, patients continue LHRH agonist therapy alone for one month.
 Patients then receive enzalutamide orally (PO) daily on days 1-28 or abiraterone acetate PO daily and prednisone PO twice daily (BID) on days 1-28.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.
 Patients experiencing PSA progression above nadir value have the option to receive re-treatment with BAT.